 Parcel of Land.
-Parcel of land means any quantity of land capable of being described so that its location and boundary may be established, which is designated by its owner or developer as land to be used, or developed as, a unit or which has been used or developed as a unit.
+Parcel of land means any quantity of land capable of being described with such definity that its location and boundary may be established, which is designated by its owner or developer as land to be used, or developed as, a unit or which has been used or developed as a unit.